JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 	/search?q=Flen&offset=0&limit=100
 ...and live happily ever after.
 If you want to narrow down the search you should be able to find the filters you need out of the box.
 Most filters needs to be combined with id-keys found under /taxonomy/search these will help you get sharper hits for structured data.
-We will work on improving the hits for free queries for a long time hoping you'll see less and less use for filtering.
+We will always work on improving the hits for free queries  hoping you'll see less and less use for filtering.

-If you want to improve on you front end you can use the typeahead meant for very quick searches on the most common terms found in our job ads.
+If you want to improve on your front end you can use the typeahead meant for very quick searches on the most common terms found in our job ads.
 This should work great with an auto complete feature in your search box.
 If i request

 	complete?q=stor
-I get storkök, storhushåll, storesupport, storage as they are the most common terms in ads.
+I get storkök, storhushåll, storesupport, storage.
+As they are the most common terms starting with "stor*" in ads.
 If I request

 	/complete?q=storage%20s